Contextualized Semantic Distance between Highly Overlapped Texts: Further Analysis In analyses, we continue using the KL divergence as the divergence function.

+This task tests whether NDD is able to detect syntactic structures using syntax treebanks.
+(1) If the pruned nodes mostly play subordinated roles in the tree, our algorithm can be better certificated to compress with an awareness of syntax.
+We depict an instance of syntax treebank in Figure~\ref{fig:tree}.
+In the treebank, deeper nodes like \textit{the} and \textit{that} are less important for the integrity of syntax structure.
+(2) Also, pruning a subtree like \textit{that cake} will preserve more syntax structure than pruning a non-subtree like \textit{ate that}.
+Thus, we introduce two metrics to evaluate the pruning performance: \textbf{Depth-$n$} and \textbf{Subtree-$k$}.

+where $w$, $s$ represent the pruned words and spans. $Count(\cdot)$ returns the number of items, $Depth(\cdot)$ returns the depth of a word in the syntax treebank, $IsSub(\cdot)$ return if a span is a subtree in the treebank, and $Len(\cdot)$ returns the number of words in a span.
+Depth-$n$ and Subtree-$k$ thus reflect the word-level and span-level pruning quality, respectively.

-We experiment on the test data of PTB-3.0 dataset \cite{DBLP:journals/coling/MarcusSM94}.
-We randomize our algorithm as before for a fair comparison with the same compressing rate.
-For our algorithm in different configuration, we implement a corresponding randomized algorithm for preciser comparison.
-As in Table~\ref{tab:syn}, the awareness of syntax is verified for both node and span pruning.
-First, the proportion of nodes in shallower levels (depth=$1\sim3$) pruned by our algorithm are smaller than all the corresponding proportion when pruned nodes are randomized.
-NDD-based pruning is more likely to pruned deeper nodes (depth$\geq 4$) in the syntactic dependency tree.
-Also, the proportion of subtrees in spans pruned by NDD-based algorithm is significantly larger $(30\sim50)$ than the randomized correspondents.
-Thus, we conclude that NDD is able to guide the compressing algorithm to detect subordinated components in syntax dependency treebanks even though the PLM has never been trained on any syntactic datasets.
+We experiment on the PTB-3.0 test dataset \cite{DBLP:journals/coling/MarcusSM94}.
+We use the random dropping strategy with the same compression ratio as the baseline for comparison.
+As in Table~\ref{tab:syn}, the proportion of nodes in shallower levels (depth=$1\sim3$) pruned by our algorithm is smaller than all the corresponding random and PPL-based pruning.
+Also, the proportion of subtrees in spans pruned by the NDD-based algorithm is significantly larger than in other correspondents.
+Thus, we conclude that NDD can guide the compressing algorithm to detect subordinated components in syntax dependency treebanks.

-For comparison among different configurations, a lower $NDD_{max}$ will lead both node and span pruning to improve.
-This is natural as the lower threshold will only allow the algorithm to prune components with little disturbance to semantics.
-For $L_{max}$, when $NDD_{max}$ is low, a higher $L_{max}$ will improve the node pruning by pruning more auxiliary components in deeper levels.
-For instance, long spans like \textit{since the early 1970s} in Figure~\ref{fig:tree} might not be detected when $L_{max}$ is low.
-But for a higher $NDD_{max}$, $L_{max}$ will lead to higher proportion of subtrees in pruned spans as higher $L_{max}$ may allow longer spans which are not subtrees to be pruned.

-\section{Predicate Detection}
+\subsection{Predicate Detection}